jondkelley/eco_aprs_weather/README.md

 You will notice the name of the sensor corresponds with the ID typically screen on the bottom right of the probe LCD screen.

-For example (sensor ID's you might be interested in):
+For example (sensor ID's you might be interested for your WX packet):

 * `tempinf` or `humidityin` - the ecowitt gateway's probes
 * `tempf` or `humidity` - the outdoor probe that comes with many station units